athalion/Magic-World/README.md

 ```
 (Replace `<version>` with the actual file name.)

+## Known Issues

+### Linux
+In some cases audio is output on the wrong device or with wrong volume.

+### GNOME
+Fullscreen and the screen selector might not work corectly on Linux systems with the GNOME desktop environment.

 ## Credits

 The basis of this game was created with the help of a tutorial by RyiSnow.
 (Go and check out his [channel](https://youtube.com/@RyiSnow))